QEHS-Websites/Overview/README.md

 ---

-# Introductory CS Progressions and Assignments
+# Savenger Hunt, GitHub Pages (Hosting), and Creating Repositories

 Scavenger hunt: how do personal networks work (desktop), and WANs (desktop to cloud)
 - Where are GitHub Servers?
 Which countries and locations?